sasikiran/BERT-NER/README.md

               ORG: precision:  87.83%; recall:  85.18%; FB1:  86.48  1191
               PER: precision:  95.19%; recall:  94.83%; FB1:  95.01  1311
 ```
-### Result description:
-Here i just use the default paramaters, but as Google's paper says a 0.2% error is reasonable(reported 92.4%).
-Maybe some tricks need to be added to the above model.

 ### reference:

 [1] https://arxiv.org/abs/1810.04805
 [2] https://github.com/google-research/bert